-The village is nestled into a wide bay on the eastern side of the rugged harbour and has a permanent population of around 700 which swells significantly over summer.
+The village is nestled into a wide bay on the eastern side of the rugged harbour and has a permanent population of around 700 which swells significantly over the summer months.

 Things to See on the Drive to Akaroa

-Next continue down the other side of the hills to Lyttelton Harbour, a sea-filed extinct volanic crater.
-Make a quick photo stop at Governors Bay, one of the small townships on the harbour.
+Next the road continues down the other side of the hills to Lyttelton Harbour, a sea-filled extinct volcanic crater.
+I suggest a quick photo stop at Governors Bay, one of the small townships on the harbour.

 Drive across Gebbies Pass to join the main road out to Akaroa which passes Lake Ellesmere which is full of many different bird species.
 And just past the lake you’ll see the turn off for Birdlings Flat.
 The beach and ocean is just a minutes drive from the main road.

 Back on the main road, the road starts to head north east into the peninsula with the first town you’ll encounter being the historic and arty Little River.